CNCLgithub/AdaptiveComputation-analysis/README.md

-# MOT Analysis
+# Adaptive computation Analysis Repo

-Collection of analysis scripts used for the journal submission of adaptive computation.
+Collection of analysis scripts used in "Adaptive computation as a new mechanism of human attention"

 ## Replication